 For the multi-party case $m > 1$, each party $i \in \{1, \dots, m\}$ is associated with its own simplified block of projectors $\mathbb{P}^{(i)} = \big( P^{(i)}_0, \dots, P^{(i)}_{\ell_i -1} \big)$, with the corresponding scenario operator:

 An entry of the moment matrix then takes the form

 where $\rho$ is a quantum state in the joint Hilbert space $\mathcal{H} = \bigotimes_{i=1}^m \mathcal{H}^{(i)}$.
-Random generation proceeds analogously by sampling, for each party independently, the vectors defining the projectors $P^{(i)}_j$ and sampling the global state $\rho$ on the entire tensor product space.
+Random generation proceeds analogously by sampling, for each party independently, the vectors defining the projectors $P^{(i)}_j$, and sampling the global state $\rho$ on the entire tensor product space.
 The random variable $\omega$ then concatenates all such parameters for all parties.

-Hence, the equality condition for two multiparty moment matrix entries reduces to \emph{simultaneous equality of all local blocks} $\mathbb{P}^{(i)}$ (and thus to all $\hat{\mathbb{P}}^{(i)}$) across all parties, in direct analogy with the single-party case.
+Hence, equality of two multi-party moment matrix entries for all realizations (i.e.\ algebraically) reduces to equality of all local blocks $\mathbb{P}^{(i)}$, and thus of the corresponding operators $\hat{\mathbb{P}}^{(i)}$, across all parties, in direct analogy with the single-party case.